Gatlinburg & the Great Smoky Mountains National Park

 Day Three - 3 May - Andrews Bald and the Oconaluftee Visitor Center

-Next, the drive down from the Clingmans Dome Parking Lot to Newfound Gap Road continued on to the Oconaluftee Visitor Center.
-After exploring the Visitor Center and Gift Shop, Cherokee, NC beckoned for lunch.
-Once the meal was finished, the drive back over Newfound Gap revealed some elk grazing in the meadows around Oconaluftee.
-To conclude the day, Publix in Pigeon Forge provided supplies and dinner before the drive back to our hotel in Gatlinburg.
+After that, we drove down to Newfound Gap Road and on to the Oconaluftee Visitor Center.
+After the visitor center and gift shop, we went into Cherokee for lunch.
+On the drive back over Newfound Gap, we spotted elk grazing in the meadows around Oconaluftee.
+We made a final stop at Publix in Pigeon Forge for supplies and dinner before heading back to the hotel.

 Laurel Falls

-Day Four - 4 May - Laurel Falls and Cades cove
+Day Four - 4 May - Laurel Falls and Cades Cove

 View from Cades Cove